 Santa Cruz Main Beach is quite famous, especially in summer.
 With many amenities, this free-admission strip is one of the best kid-friendly beaches near San Jose for families.
-Lifeguards are on hand most of the time, making it a safer place for kids to play in the waves.
+Lifeguards are on hand most of the time, making it safer for kids to play in the waves.
 The bustling stretch is known as ‘Boardwalk Beach’ for its lively oceanfront promenade, with an amusement park and several tasty seafood restaurants.

-Behind the beach, you’ll find roller coasters and other amusement park rides, an arcade, mini-golf, swimming pool, bowling alley, and many restaurant options.
+Behind the beach, you’ll find roller coasters and other amusement park rides, an arcade, mini-golf, a swimming pool, a bowling alley, and many restaurant options.
 After exploring the boardwalk, consider walking out to the end of the wharf to see the shops and look back at the city.
 For more information, please visit their website.

 2531 W Cliff Dr., Santa Cruz, CA 95060

 Phone Number: (831) 423-4609

 Encompassing 65 acres, Natural Bridges State Beach is named for the natural arch in the vast rock on the shore break.
 This is one of the most photographed beach icons and the kid-friendly beaches near San Jose.
 The park also offers a monarch butterfly migration preserve and exhibit, picnic areas, hiking trails, an accessible boardwalk, and a great sandy beach.

 Natural Bridges State Beach is a popular family park with lots to explore, including great tide pools at low tide.
 Consult tide charts to plan your trip if you want to go tide pooling.
 A lagoon forms where the creek backs up, and birds pose for photographs in this area.
 For more information, please visit their website.

 E Cliff Dr. and 9th Ave., Santa Cruz, CA 95062

 Phone Number: (831) 427-4868